iBl4St3R/CMS2026-Simple-Console/README.md

 1. Open the **Start Menu** and search for **Smart App Control**.
 2. Set it to **Off** (Note: Windows may require a certain state to change this, or it might be in 'Evaluation' mode).

+---
 ## 📌 Notes
 * This tool is intended for development and debugging purposes
 * Use responsibly when modifying gameplay

+---
+## 📄 License
+   For modding and educational use only.
+Not affiliated with Red Dot Games.